egifadli/Egi-IP-Subnet-Calculator/README.md

 V1.31 Feature :
 - Still same feature with 1.3, but fixed a bug that occured in V1.3 Version.

-Make sure, all contains files in the same folder / directory.
+Make sure, all contains files in the same folder / directory. <hr />
 You just need files " Egi IP Subnet Calculator V1.31.exe " and " Logo Egi.ico " to run the application.
+Make sure this 2 files in the same folder or Directory.

 Created by : Egi Fadli Soerachman